Accelerating Quantum Monte Carlo Calculations with Set-Equivariant Architectures and Transfer Learning: Method

 \subsection{Our Regression and Classification Models}

-We use two specific set transformer models, one for regression and one for classification.
+We use two specific set-transformer models, one for regression and one for classification.
 Our classifier contains an encoder stage made up of a $5$-head $\SAB$ followed by a $10$-head SAB, a decoder stage comprising a $5$-head, single-seed $\PMA$ followed by two $10$-head $\SAB$s with a LayerNorm between them, a linear layer to generate the logits, and a SoftMax layer to generate the final output.
+We do not include any $\ISAB$ block since the quadratic scaling of attention does not become a problem for these system sizes.
 When we apply this model to label phases as antiferromagnetic, ferromagnetic or paramagnetic, we obtain better results by using a sequence of two binary classifiers than by resorting to a direct ternary classifier.
 The first of those classifiers sets aside paramagnetic states; the remaining ones are passed on to the second classifier, which then discriminates between ferromagnetic and antiferromagnetic states.

 The inputs to the classifier are arrays with dimensions $n_{\mathrm{samples}}\times N$ and values $\pm 1$ representing the two possible spin orientations.
 Each sample is divided into fixed-sized tokens that make up the basic units the NNs act on.
 An attention mask is used across all models to allow inputs with different numbers of samples up to a maximum.
 The remaining input slots are filled with padding values and are guaranteed not to be attended to.